Dogs Can Understand Human Speech

 For example, if you are teaching your dog recall, you will get more of a response if you call them in an enthusiastic tone, and then praise them in a tone that shows they did something really good.
 You want your dog to feel some sort of a reward when they come to you, because they will enjoy it and want to continue returning to your side when called.

 The people who conducted this research feel that it’s a stepping stone to interpreting how dogs understand human speech.
 Hopefully, in time there will be more studies like this, so we can discover more about Fido’s brain, and how best to communicate with our best buddies.

 It’s important to note however, that this research shouldn’t be taken to literally.
 Yes, dogs understand certain words, and respond in similar ways to us, but that doesn’t mean they can comprehend everything we say to them.
 Lots more research needs to be done to determine how far their understanding goes, and how they reach conclusions about the meaning of certain commands and words.

-Nevertheless, it’s an interesting piece of research that’s worth delving into, and we wonder what further studies might show.
+Nevertheless, it’s an interesting that’s worth delving into, and we wonder what further studies might show.
 What this study does show is that maybe our canine companies can understand a bit more than we have previously given them credit for.

 Until further studies tell us more about dogs and how they interpret our speech, the best thing you can do is see how your dog responds differently to a range of words.
 Try saying some of their usual commands in a different tone, singing them or doing them without any hand signals, and see if your dog responds in the usual way or not.